sasiqwerty/Mind/Session 30 PSM 1.md

 ### Overview

+PSM (Privileged Session Manager) offers users two primary methods to connect:

-Users can connect through the PVWA portal, or alternatively through PSM for Windows, that is, directly from their desktops using any standard RDP client application, such as MSTSC, different Connection Managers or an RDP file.
+1. **PVWA Portal**: Users can establish a connection via the PVWA portal.
+2. **PSM for Windows**: Direct desktop connection is facilitated using standard RDP client tools like MSTSC, various Connection Managers, or an RDP file.

+A few key points regarding the connection process:

-By default, the user connects to the PSM machine through port 3389, using the RDP protocol.
-This is required to facilitate remote access, although this port is not usually opened in the corporate firewall, and in some cases it is not permitted.
+- **Default RDP Protocol**: Typically, connections to the PSM are initiated using port 3389 with the RDP protocol.
+However, this port might not always be accessible due to corporate firewall restrictions.

-You can configure PSM to provide secure remote access to a target machine through an HTML5 gateway when connecting with the PVWA portal.
-The HTML5 gateway tunnels the session between the end user and the PSM machine using a secure WebSocket protocol (port 443).
-This eliminates the requirements to open an RDP connection from the end-user's machine.
-Instead, the end user only requires a web browser to establish a connection to a remote machine through PSM.
+- **HTML5 Gateway**: For users connecting via the PVWA portal, PSM can leverage an HTML5 gateway.
+This mode employs a secure WebSocket protocol (port 443), eradicating the need for an RDP connection from the user's end.
+All that's required from the user is a web browser.

-Alternatively, PSM can be configured to work with the Microsoft Remote Desktop Gateway (RDGateway) which tunnels the RDP session between the user and the PSM machine using the HTTPS protocol (port 443).
-This provides a secure connection without needing to open the firewall.
-All information that is transferred between the user and the PSM machine is encrypted and protected by the HTTPS protocol, which enables secure cross-network and remote access.
+- **Microsoft Remote Desktop Gateway (RDGateway)**: PSM is also adaptable to work in tandem with RDGateway.
+This tunnels the RDP session through the HTTPS protocol (port 443), ensuring a secure connection without firewall modifications.
+The HTTPS protocol ensures that all data exchanged between the user and the PSM machine remains encrypted and safeguarded, facilitating secure remote and cross-network access.

+The above mechanisms promote secure, flexible, and convenient access to PSM, catering to diverse user needs and organizational security standards.

 ### Connection Flow